 The San Juan Islands were perfect for that.
 They are small.
 Hilly, sure, but small and quiet and navigable.
 They helped get us into the swing of things, and with perfect weather, too.
 If you ever get a chance to bike the San Juans, take it.
 They are magnificent.
 Quaint, rural, kind of rustic, picturesque, that specific island charm.
 Kinda like BC's Gulf Islands but with more American flags and the smell of BBQ everywhere.
 Sometimes I look back and recall the San Juans as my favourite section of the trip.
 But there would a lot more favourites to come.

-We ferried to Anacortes, rode over Deception Pass, down Whidbey, got lost in some dark forest "shortcut" a ranger recommended, explored old WWII underground bunkers, fell in love with Port Townsend, escaped the bitter Washington rain with a few bowls of delicious salmon chowder, biked down the Hood Canal, got in an accident, bussed to Olympia for repairs, camped on the side of an 8 lane freeway, chased by a pack of snarling slobbering flesh-hungry dogs, squished a million slugs under our tires, ate our weight in dried noodles, rode past an old abandoned nuclear power plant, and basically retraced the route of every Damien Jurado song ever.
+We ferried to Anacortes, rode over Deception Pass, down Whidbey, got lost in some dark forest "shortcut" a ranger recommended, explored old WWII underground bunkers, fell in love with Port Townsend, escaped the icy Washington rain with a few bowls of delicious salmon chowder, biked down the Hood Canal, got in an accident, bussed to Olympia for repairs, camped on the side of an 8 lane freeway, got chased by a pack of snarling slobbering man-hungry dogs, squished a million slugs under our tires, ate our weight in dried noodles, rode past an old abandoned nuclear power plant, and basically retraced the route of every Damien Jurado song ever.

 It rained a lot in Washington.
 Literally every day after the San Juans.
 We were wet and exhausted and starting to feel kind of miserable.

 But crossing the Columbia River into Astoria, Oregon, the clouds suddenly cleared and the sun beamed down upon us.
-We were a little distracted by the terrifying ordeal of biking across the bridge — busy and narrow, the scant shoulder was littered with the carcasses of hundreds of dead seagulls you we had to nimbly swerve around, one eye always on traffic — but the sun coming right as we left Washington felt momentous.
-It was the end of a chapter, a bright beginning.
+We were a little distracted by the terrifying ordeal of biking across the bridge — busy and narrow, the scant shoulder was littered with the carcasses of hundreds of dead seagulls we had to nimbly swerve around, one eye always on traffic — but the sun coming out right as we left Washington felt momentous.
+It was the end of a chapter, a bright new beginning.
 We celebrated with maple whiskey smoked salmon and a giant $2 bottle of PBR.

 And deep into the journey and blinded by the headlights of on oncoming car, Megan rode off a bridge.